To add content, ask questions.

 - German-Speaking Countries

-German-speaking countries, overview of regions where German is an official language, key facts, and cultural highlights.
+German-speaking countries, key regions where German is an official or major language, covering their geography, culture, and linguistic role.

 - Alphabet and Pronunciation